 For many people, the Tone control itself is just a potentiometer (Volume knob) with a capacitor attached to it.
-When the Tone control is turned all the way up, the Tone is at its brightest, and as you turn the knob down (off), the Tone darkens (i.e., high frequencies get rolled off).
+When the Tone control is turned all the way up, the Tone is at its brightest, and as the knob is turned down (off), the Tone darkens (i.e., high frequencies get rolled off).
 What might not be generally known is that the other components, especially any other Volume and Tone controls, will also affect the tone, so their values must be considered.

 Also, your tone is YOUR tone, so unless you’re trying to restore a collector guitar to its original specs, it’s better to not just blindly follow a manual and call it a day.
 Instead, use your ears and this guide to get the best tone from your guitar.
 With that said, let’s begin with the components of Tone control wiring:

 You might also like this HumbuckerSoup article: Stratocaster Five-Way Switch Wiring – Basic Guitar Electronics

 The first and most important of the components of Tone control wiring are the potentiometers, or “pots” — on not just the Tone control, but also on the Volume knob and any other knob on the guitar.
 When choosing a potentiometer, there are three things to consider: Quality, Value, and Taper.